 Think of ways to perform the task without a sharps device.
 Examples:

 - Eliminate glass by choosing plastic when possible.

 - Use a blunt needle instead of a sharp needle.

 Additional suggestions for eliminating sharps are provided below.

 Select a safer device that will accomplish the same result while also lowering your risk of injury.

 - Example: Use sharp tissue scissors to cut tissue rather than a razor blade for more control.

-- A product list is available on the International Sharps Injury Prevention Society website, which also offers information on needlesticks and scalpel injuries.
+- Refer to the list of safety products available on the International Sharps Injury Prevention Society website, which also offers information on needlesticks and scalpel injuries.

 Additional suggestions for substituting sharps are provided below.